techascent/tech.ml.dataset/docs/walkthrough.md

    order to derive the column datatypes before the actual columns are created.
   Options:
   :table-name - set the name of the dataset.
-  :column-whitelist - either sequence of string column names or sequence of column indices of columns to whitelist.
+  :column-whitelist - either sequence of string column names or sequence of column
+     indices of columns to whitelist.
-  :column-blacklist - either sequence of string column names or sequence of column indices of columns to blacklist.
+  :column-blacklist - either sequence of string column names or sequence of column
+     indices of columns to blacklist.
-  :n-records - Number of rows to read
+  :num-rows - Number of rows to read
   :header-row? - Defaults to true, indicates the first row is a header. parser-fn -
    - keyword - all columns parsed to this datatype